Menu

 Questions and answers

-When do the four seasons officially begin?
+When do the four British seasons dates officially begin?

 Some meteorologists adopt a convention, for the purpose of presenting statistics, of grouping the twelve months of the year into four three-month seasons, for example March, April and May being taken as Spring.